Trump supporters launch #TrumpCup as a protest against Starbucks

 The man in the video told the Miami Herald that he was racially discriminated against and that the barista wouldn't serve him because she knew he was a Trump supporter.

 The hashtag #TrumpCup isn't new, but blew up after a Twitter user posted instructions to followers Friday morning.
-The hashtag had over 12,000 tweets as of 10 a.m.
-Friday.
+The hashtag had more than 27,000 tweets as of Friday afternoon.

-The protest is an attempt to make Starbucks baristas yell Trump's name and write it on their coffee cups, as is the company's mandate.
+The protest is an attempt to make Starbucks baristas yell Trump's name and write it on their coffee cups, as is the company's regular practice.

 Some supporters claim to have been refused a #TrumpCup and see it as a breach of their rights.